fxnnxc/fxnnxc.github.io/_reviews/xai-transformer.md

 # Blocks

-The meaning of outputs of each block could be interpreted by weights for the vocabulary in $W_{UN}
+The meaning of outputs of each block could be interpreted by weights for the vocabulary in $W_{UN}$